 In the final term in Reception, the Year 1 teacher will meet with the Early Years staff and discuss each child's development against the Early Learning Goals in order to support a smooth transition to Year 1.
 This discussion helps the Year 1 teacher to plan an effective, responsive and appropriate curriculum that will meet the needs of all children.
-Children will also begin to spend time within the Year 1 setting, prior to completing a transition day which is partially spent with parents and carers.
+Children will also begin to spend time within the Year 1 setting, prior to completing a transition day.